-Rabies is an infectious viral disease that affects the nervous system of humans and other mammals.
+Rabies is an infectious viral disease the affects the nervous system of humans and other mammals.
 People get rabies from the bite of an animal with rabies (a rabid animal).
-Any wild mammal, like a raccoon, skunk, fox, coyote, or bat, can have rabies and transmit it to people.
+Any wild mammal, like a raccoon, skunk, coyote, or bat can have rabies and transmit it to people.
 It is also possible, but quite rare, that people may get rabies if infectious material from a rabid animal, such as saliva, gets directly into their eyes, nose, mouth, or a wound.
-Click here for the CDC’s website for additional rabies information.

 Contact info for other local public health departments: